SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Method

 \subsection{Strategy Articulation}

-Vanilla LLM mutation often leaves the search direction implicit: the model is asked to improve a program, but the failure mode and intended algorithmic change are not explicitly represented.
-SA makes this reasoning explicit and stores it as part of the archive.
-Given a selected parent program $P_{\mathrm{parent}}$, an inspiration set $\mathcal{G}_t$, landscape guidance $\mathcal{L}_t$, and archive $\mathcal{A}_t$, SA produces a new program $P'$ and a strategy description $d'$ using a single structured LLM prompt.
+Vanilla LLM mutation often leaves the search direction implicit: the model is asked to improve a program, but the failure mode and intended algorithmic change are not explicitly represented~\citep{openevolve}.
+SA makes this reasoning explicit by asking the LLM to first articulate a strategic direction before implementing code.
+Given a selected parent program $P_{\mathrm{parent}}$, an inspiration set $\mathcal{G}_t$, and optional landscape guidance $\mathcal{L}_t$, SA produces a new program $P'$ and a strategy description $d'$ using a single structured LLM prompt.

-The prompt follows a diagnose--direct--implement format.
-First, the LLM diagnoses the weaknesses of $P_{\mathrm{parent}}$ based on its score, available validation feedback, and the retrieved inspirations.
-For tasks with instance-level feedback, this diagnosis can refer to failed instances or category-level failure patterns; for scalar-only tasks, it focuses on structural limitations of the current program relative to the objective.
-Second, conditioned on this diagnosis, $\mathcal{G}_t$, and optional SLN guidance $\mathcal{L}_t$, the LLM proposes a concise strategy direction $d'$ for the next candidate.
-When $\mathcal{L}_t$ is available, it is included as an explicit constraint, e.g., to avoid saturated strategy families and consider underexplored alternatives.
-Finally, the LLM implements a new program $P'$ following the proposed strategy direction.
-The diagnosis is used only as intermediate reasoning within the prompt and is not stored; after evaluation, only $d'$ and $P'$ persist in the archive, with $d'$ embedded for downstream clustering and retrieval.
+The prompt follows a \textit{diagnose--direct--implement} format.
+First, the LLM diagnoses the limitations of $P_{\mathrm{parent}}$ using the evaluation signals available to the underlying evolutionary framework, such as scalar fitness, execution errors, or task-specific feedback when provided.
+SA does not require a specific feedback format: in scalar-only settings, the diagnosis is based on the parent score, the retrieved strategy inspirations, and the task objective; when richer feedback is available, it can be included as additional context.
+Second, conditioned on this diagnosis, $\mathcal{G}_t$, and optional SLN guidance $\mathcal{L}_t$, the LLM proposes a concise strategy description $d'$ for the next candidate.
+When $\mathcal{L}_t$ is available, it can steer the proposal away from saturated strategy families and toward underexplored alternatives.
+Finally, the LLM implements a new program $P'$ following the proposed strategy description.
+The diagnosis is used only as intermediate prompt context.
+After evaluation, the $P'$ and $d'$ persist in the archive, with $d'$ embedded for downstream clustering and retrieval.

 This design makes strategy descriptions reusable beyond the immediate mutation step.
 Rather than treating reflection as transient prompt content, SA converts each proposed direction into persistent archive state that can later be clustered by SER and summarized by SLN.